 The description of plants as a herb generally refers to a group of plants that have been exploited by humans for their Aromatic, Culinary or Medicinal uses.

-In this series, SouthAfrica.co.za will deal with the most popular commercially produced herbs for their use as culinary and medicinal additives.
+In this series, SouthAfrica.co.za will deal with the most popular commercially produced herbs for their use as culinary and medicinal additives in South Africa.

-While SouthAfrica.co.za have tried to provide an accurate production guideline for each herb, its production and uses, we advise that when deciding to invest in a commercial herb production operation, it is best to also involve the services of the closest extension officer or specialist to assist with your planning and the implementation of your farming enterprise.
+SouthAfrica.co.za have tried to provide an accurate production guideline for each herb, its production and uses in South Africa.
+We advise that when deciding to invest in a commercial herb growing production operation in South Africa, it is best to involve the services of the closest extension officer or specialist to assist with your planning and the implementation of your herb farming enterprise.